Perturbative model for the saturation of energetic-particle-driven modes limited by self-generated zonal modes: Analytical collisionless saturation

 While the toy model based on momentum balance for the 1D bump-on-tail instability can be extended to include the beat-driven higher harmonic instead of ZMs, we propose that the same mechanisms can qualitatively describe how the ZM reduces the saturation amplitude of the pump mode in more realistic scenarios.
 Although a quantitative comparison with more complete models would require more investigation, the trend observed here compares favorably with collisionless simulations that showed the discrepancy in saturation with and without ZM generation increasing with increasing linear growth rate.
 In Ref.\cite{ChenY_2018} the threshold in linear growth rate for the thermal plasma nonlinearities to play a role was identified as $\gamma_L/\omega_p \approx 3\%$.
 In Fig.~\ref{fig:comparison} we report Chen's 2018 \cite{ChenY_2018} GEM results compared with our model for different values of the $K_{hh}$ parameter.
 The value $ K_{hh} \approx 22$ reproduces the GEM results in presence of self-generation of ZM.

 While not rigorous, a first attempt to estimate the effect of beat-driven ZMs on the pump wave saturation amplitude in the collisionless case can be obtained by evaluating the constant $K_{z}$ from Eq.~\ref{kzestimate} and solving the quintic equation using $K_{hh} \sim K_{z}$.

-In Section \ref{BOT}, the analytic model predictions are compared with nonlinear simulations of the coupled equations (\ref{eq:amplitudeP3}-\ref{eq:amplitudeZ3}) using the nonlinear code BOT \cite{Lillley_2010}.
+As an example, our estimate of the parameter $K_{z}$ for the case of Ref.\cite{ChenY_2018}, obtained from Eq.~(\ref{kzestimate}), gives $K_{z}\sim 2$, about an order of magnitude smaller than the value required for the simple 1D model to reproduce the simulation results.
+Such an underestimation is to be expected for the reduced model, since the analytic estimate accounts only for a subset of the nonlinear dynamics.
+In contrast, the simulations of Ref.~\cite{ChenY_2018} capture both the ZM ($n=0$) and the higher harmonic ($n=8$) generations, each influencing the evolution of the pump mode ($n=4$), along with additional nonlinear effects beyond the beat-driven ZM mechanism.